riefer02/mezmo-logs-mcp/README.md

 # Mezmo MCP Server

 A Model Context Protocol (MCP) server for retrieving logs from Mezmo.
-Works out-of-the-box with automatic 4-hour time windows - just add your API key and run!
+Quota-conscious design with intelligent defaults - just add your API key and run!

+## ⚡ Smart Defaults

+- **Time Range**: Last 6 hours (when not specified) - balances quota with finding actual logs
+- **Log Count**: 10 logs per request
+- **Log Levels**: All levels (you control filtering)

+**Recommended Workflow**:
+1. First, fetch 3-5 logs to discover available apps and log shape
+2. Then, filter by specific app(s) you're debugging
+3. Add level filtering for ERROR/WARNING to reduce noise
+4. Increase count only after filters are in place (e.g., 20-50)
+5. This approach minimizes quota usage significantly!

 ## 🚀 Quick Start